Short-term study visas guidance for staff

 Visa nationals and non-visa nationals both need immigration permission to be here (either short-term study visa or Tier 4 visa).

-Non-visa nationals (like US or Canadian students) need permission.
+Non-visa nationals (such as US or Canadian students) need immigration permission.
 They must apply in advance for a Tier 4 visa, but can obtain a short-term study visa at port of entry.
 The student must have proof of acceptance onto a course of study and finances with them at the port of entry.
 They must also have a valid ATAS certificate if the course requires it.

-Non-visa national students on a short-term visa who are eligible to use eGates should avoid using the eGates and instead see a Border Force officer at passport control, to ensure their entry visa gets stamped to their passport.
+Non-visa national students on a short-term study visa who are eligible to use eGates should avoid using the eGates and instead see a Border Force officer at passport control.
+This is to ensure their entry visa gets stamped to their passport.

 Visit the Government website to check which countries are on the Visa National List.